lmfit/asteval/doc/motivation.rst

    func_code, func_closure, im_class, im_func, im_self, gi_code, gi_frame
    f_locals, __mro__

-Of course, this approach of making a blacklist cannot be guaranteed to be complete, but it does eliminate classes of attacks to seg-fault the Python interpreter.
+This approach of making a blacklist cannot be guaranteed to be complete, but it does eliminate classes of attacks known to seg-fault the Python.
 On the other hand, asteval will typically expose numpy ufuncs from the numpy module, and several of these can seg-fault Python without too much trouble.
 If you're paranoid about safe user input that can never cause a segmentation fault, you'll want to disable the use of numpy.

 There are important categories of safety that asteval does not even attempt to address.
 The most important of these is resource hogging, which might be